 Calculating the lifetime value of customers – Tuning into the Voice of the Customer

 It goes without saying that the most important thing to your business is your customers; your current base and the ones you want to target to expand your revenue streams.
+Voice of the Customer can assist with this.

 Aside from hammering your sales and marketing departments to meet goals from well-intended plans or fingers crossed, exceed your goals for the year, what truly is the best way or ways to attract and keep customers?